 Our total monthly cost of living in Merida Mexico for 2 people is: $2,588 USD

-I can already hear you going…”woah that’s a lot”.
-Yes it is and we’re not happy with how much we spent in Merida.
+I can already hear you going…” Woah that’s a lot”.
+Yes it is!
+And truthfully, we’re not happy with how much we spent in Merida.
 We know you can definitely do it cheaper – unfortunately, that was not our case.

 Quick Analysis of the Cost of Living in Merida Mexico:

 - We splurged on dining out.
-While we didn’t hold back on dining out in Merida – we think it also wasn’t the cheapest to eat out.
+While we didn’t hold back on dining out in Merida – we think we also didn’t always choose the cheapest places to eat.
 There are plenty of cheap street tacos and ways to spend less on food.
 For some reason, we craved pizza and sushi a lot this month so we will put it down to that.
 The average meal cost us around $28 USD which is a lot more expensive than we expected.

 - Coworking wasn’t cheap.
-This was probably the most expensive coworking we’ve taken since we’ve been digital nomads.
+This was probably the most expensive coworking we’ve been part of since we’ve been digital nomads.
 Don’t get me wrong – the space was super comfortable, wifi was the fastest we’ve seen and the staff was very friendly.
 Just expensive I guess!

 - Transport was expensive.
 We lived in the Benito Juarez Norte neighborhood which is about 15-20 minutes drive from the city center.
 We had to take Ubers to get anywhere which is why the cost was so high.